jocelynthode/EpTOTester/README.md

 # Verification Scripts

-Scripts are provided to verify the ordering of EpTO, extract various informations from EpTO logs and the PSS health.
+Scripts are provided to verify the ordering of EpTO/JGroups, extract various informations from EpTO/JGroups logs and the PSS health (in case of EpTO).
 They are located in the folder results.

 # Churn Generation